sloan58/trainerday-garminconnect-sync/README.md

 ## Troubleshooting

+- **Missing or Invalid OAuth**:
+  If you skip the authorization step or revoke the app in Dropbox, you may need to delete your local token file (`~/.dropbox_token.json`) and re-run the script to generate a new refresh token.

 - **Token Scopes**:
-  If you see errors like `AuthError('missing_scope', ...)`, it usually means your Dropbox token does not have the correct permissions.
-Make sure you selected `files.metadata.read`, `files.metadata.write`, `files.content.read`, and `files.content.write` **before** generating the token.
-You **cannot** add scopes to an existing token after it’s created.
+  If you see errors like `AuthError('missing_scope', ...)`, it usually means your Dropbox app is missing required permissions.
+Make sure you selected the correct scopes **before** using the app in the script.

 - **Garmin Authentication**:
   If Garmin credentials fail, ensure your `GARMIN_USERNAME` and `GARMIN_PASSWORD` are correct.
 Also, watch for multi-factor authentication requirements that might not be supported by this script.

-- **Permission Denied**:
-  If you’re using a folder outside of `/Apps/TrainerDay` with an “App folder” permission, your Dropbox app won’t have access.
-Use the correct path or set your app to **Full Dropbox** if needed.

 - **Local File Overwrites**:
   The script overwrites any existing file with the same name in the local `downloads` folder.
 Adjust logic if you want to rename or skip duplicates locally.

 - **Unexpected Errors**:
-  Check the console logs for stack traces.
-You can enable more verbose logging by editing the `logging.basicConfig(level=logging.INFO)` line to `logging.DEBUG`.
+  Check the console logs or `logs/app.log` for stack traces.
+You can enable more verbose logging by editing `logging.basicConfig(level=logging.INFO)` to `logging.DEBUG`.

+---

 ## Scheduling a Cron Job